service-broker/test-utils/README.md

 })
 ```

-Using _expect_ inside _describe_/_test_ results in nicely color-coded console outputs with EXPECT vs ACTUAL value inspection, the path to the nested object property where the assertion fails, along with the failure message and stack trace.
+Using _expect_ inside _describe_/_test_ results in nicely color-coded console outputs with ACTUAL vs EXPECTED values, the path to the nested object property where the assertion fails, along with the failure message and stack trace.

 ```
 EXPECT {